bstillman/bgbackup/README.md

 Create the backup user (change backupuser to the value of `backupuser`, backuppass to the value of `backuppass`, and backuphistschema to the value of `mdbutil`):  <br />
 ```
-GRANT RELOAD, LOCK TABLES, REPLICATION CLIENT ON *.* TO 'backupuser'@'localhost' IDENTIFIED BY 'backuppass';
+GRANT SUPER, SELECT, RELOAD, LOCK TABLES, REPLICATION CLIENT ON *.* TO 'backupuser'@'localhost' IDENTIFIED BY 'backuppass';
 GRANT ALL PRIVILEGES ON mdbutil.* TO 'backupuser'@'localhost';
 FLUSH PRIVILEGES;
 ```